stappersg/vBook/src/reference/architecture.md

 As soon as a connection is accepted, `vserver` spawns a `vsmtp` thread to handle the SMTP transaction.
 The `vsmtp` thread is responsible for the SMTP transaction, walking through the SMTP states and sending SMTP return codes.
 It also takes care of the internal routing of the mail:

 - If the mail is rejected or quarantined, `vsmtp` write it in the right queue.
-- If a FACCEPT is detected, `vsmtp` write the mail in the deliver queue and send a message in the `vdeliver` channel.
+- If a FACCEPT (Force Accept) is detected, `vsmtp` write the mail in the deliver queue and send a message in the `vdeliver` channel.
 - Otherwise, `vsmtp` write the mail in the working queue and send a message in the postq channel .

 > There is one `vsmtp` thread per connection.
 At a given moment there can be N `vsmtp` threads for N connections.